Welfare in Sri Lanka

 Social welfare has long been an important part of Sri Lankan society and a significant political issue.
 It is concerned with the provision by the state of benefits and services.
 Social welfare is mostly funded through general taxation.

 Social welfare

 Health care

-Sri Lanka has an universal health care system that is free for any one using it, including both citizens and non-citizens.
+Sri Lanka has a universal health care system that is free for any one using it, including both citizens and non-citizens.
 It is publicly funded and run by Ministry of Health.
 This includes both dental care and community medicine.

 Social security

 Social security benefits are administered by the Department of Social Services.
 As of 2022, they include: